Void-Stag/Final-Year-Project/README.md

  A Note Taking Website App

-To launch project in VSCode:
+To launch project:

-Activate the Virtual Enviroment: .venv\scripts\activate
+Create a Virtual enviroment and import the requiered libraries from requirements.txt

 Then navigate to the app folder: cd NoteA